Not my problem.

-Still not recognizing the legal and public relations folly of continuing a losing war with the Gibsons, the College has chosen to appeal the court decision against the College.
+Still not recognizing the legal and public relations folly of continuing a losing war with the Gibsons, the College has chosen to appeal the Gibson’s v Oberlin College court decision.
 Trying to convert the College’s managerial incompetence into a freedom of speech issue is a masterpiece of brazenness.
 No matter that the whole mess with the Gibsons was avoidable and was caused by the College’s inability to exercise any common sense by having a policy in place defining who has the authority to speak officially for the College.

 COVID-19 distracts from dereliction of duty

-Meredith Raimondo must not have been given competent legal advice by the College, despite the president and general counsel both being lawyers and available for counsel, Meredith was knowingly allowed to walk into an inexcusable booby trap.
-BTW, this is not a whitewash of Meredith’s poorly thought out actions — it is just a recognition that she was set up by people whom she trusted.
+The College must not have given Meredith Raimondo competent legal advice.
+Despite the president and general counsel being lawyers and available for counsel, Meredith was knowingly and inexcusably allowed to walk into a booby trap.
+BTW, this is not a whitewash of Meredith’s poorly thought-out actions — it is just a recognition that she was probably set up by people she trusted.

 The College needs a scapegoat for their Gibson’s Bakery stupidity, but the time has not yet come to slaughter Meredith.
 She needs to be carefully nurtured for this role until her benefactors need her.
-If she is slaughtered before the Gibson’s litigation is out of the way it could be viewed as an admission of guilt by the College.
+If she is slaughtered before the Gibson’s litigation is out of the way it could be seen as the College admitting guilt.

-There is nothing like being able to gamble with somebody else’s money, so those people with dishonest idealist agendas have license spend somebody else’s money on a double or nothing appeal to the appellate court in Akron.
-In the unlikely event the College wins the appeal, the victory will clean some of the egg off the faces of those whose dereliction of duty allowed the situation to happen in the first place.
+There is nothing like gambling with somebody else’s money, so those with dishonest idealist agendas have license spending somebody else’s money on a double or nothing appeal to the 9th District Court of Appeals in Akron.
+In the unlikely event the College wins most of the appeal, the victory will clean some of the egg off the faces of those whose dereliction of duty allowed the situation to happen in the first place.
 With the egg scrubbed off, it will be easier for the culprits to find new jobs elsewhere.

 Who is who’s puppet?

 The public relations campaign designed to whitewash the current situation for the alumni is pathetic.
-It is unclear if President Ambar has badly misrepresented the Gibson situation to the BOT, or if she is just caught in a bind by having to follow incredibly stupid orders from the BOT.
+It is unclear if President Ambar has badly misrepresented the Gibson situation to the BOT or if she is just caught in a bind by having to follow foolish orders from the BOT.

-President Ambar is a gifted and glib street lawyer who would be the ideal lawyer for defending a client who has neither the law nor the facts on his side.
-It appears that she views every situation as an adversarial proceeding in which she is the lawyer for the defendant and that every audience is a jury.
+President Ambar is a gifted and glib street lawyer who would be the ideal lawyer for defending a client having neither the law nor the facts on his side.
+It appears that she views every situation as an adversarial proceeding in which she is a trial lawyer and every audience is a jury.
 This is an inferior strategy for dealing with both the Gibson mess and the bigger existential, financial mess that is now unfolding in Oberlin.